29 July 2022

 Data governance enables you to:

-• Identify data sources and processes;
+• Identify data sources and processes

-• Verify data quality;
+• Verify data quality

-• Ensure data integration;
+• Ease data integration

-• Allow the business teams to analyze and present the data;
+• Allow the business teams to analyze and present the data

-• Educate the company on the need to use data correctly.
+• Educate the company on the need to use data correctly

 Do you need a data governance strategy?

-Implementing data governance in 3 essential steps
+Implementing organizational data governance in 3 easy Steps

-#1 Inventory and map the company’s data
+#1: Inventory and map the company’s data

 The first step to establishing data governance is knowing where the company’s data is stored and identifying it.
 Next, you can look at its lifecycle within the enterprise: What is the use of the data?
 How is it transformed?
 By whom?